 - The Circle of Elders’ own efforts: The Circle-of-Elders has employed truth-seeing magic, memory-sharing rituals, and even direct interrogation of suspected agents.
 All efforts have failed to identify the operative, leading some elders to suspect the Whisperer may be protected by a magical ability that resists conventional detection

-Potential Connection to the S
+Potential Connection to the Shadow Cult

 The naming coincidence between “The Whisperer” (the Shadow Council operative) and the Shadow-Cult’s network of “Whisperers” (lower-ranking intelligence operatives) has raised questions: